hyosung11/Launch-School/Courses/journal.md

 19:02 I've been working on Easy 2 problems this afternoon and now before bedtime.
 I get frustrated and then take a break to let the diffuse mode take over and then it does seem easier to recall.
 My eyes feel strained though.

 21:02 Slow and steady through the Small Problems a third time.

+21:25 Stopping studying to watch Insecure with Sohee.